deepanshs/mrsimulator/docs/understanding-isotopomers.rst

 Malcolm H. Levitt defines isotopomers, in his book “Spin Dynamics,” as “Molecules differing only in the mass numbers of the nuclei are called isotopomer.”
-We can, however, generically define isotopomers by replacing `molecules` with `structural units` as “Structural units differing only in the mass numbers of the nuclei are called isotopomer.”
+We can, however, generically define isotopomers by replacing the term `molecules` with `structural units` as “Structural units differing only in the mass numbers of the nuclei are called isotopomer.”